 by Mike Retzlaff

 Variety can be the spice of life or grounds for divorce.
 However, in the world of beer, variety is socially acceptable and expected.
 In certain beers, the use of spices can be the difference between the mundane and something really special.
 There really is a variety of suitable additives to enhance our favorite beverage.
 You don’t need to be satisfied with just coriander, cinnamon, cardamom, or nutmeg.
-The following ingredients are approved by the FDA as natural and artificial flavorings for use in beer.
+The following ingredients are, among others, approved by the FDA as natural and artificial flavorings for use in beer.

 benzyl propionate ginger methyl anthranilate